keypom/keypom-docs/docs/Tutorials/Cookbook/drops.md

 :::

 ### Creating a Drop
 A drop is the fundemental building block of Keypom.
 It is a collection of access keys that all share the same properties.
-The key is what you would distribute to people while the drop is that collection of keys that you fund and own until you distribute it.

 <Tabs>
 <TabItem value="SDK" label="Keypom JS SDK🧩">